Raimo33/FlashFIX/docs/api-reference/serialization.md

 ### Parameters
   - `buffer` - the buffer where to store the serialized message
-  - `message` - the message struct containing the fields to serialize
+  - `message` - the message struct containing the fields to serialize.

 ### Returns
   - length of the serialized message in bytes